About

 C.I.
-Gaspar is a multi-faceted artist working in painting, alternative photographic processes, and mixed media.
-Working with century-old cameras, hand-mixed chemistry, gold leaf, and found materials, she creates one-of-a-kind works that exist at the intersection of photography, painting, and sculpture.
+Gaspar (b.
+1974, Manhattan, NY) is a photographer and mixed media artist working in painting, alternative photographic processes, and mixed media.
+Working with both antique and contemporary cameras, hand-mixed chemistry, gold leaf, and found materials, she creates one-of-a-kind works that exist at the intersection of photography, painting, and sculpture.

-Gaspar is my maiden name.
-I'm reclaiming it for my art practice.
+Gaspar is her maiden name, reclaimed for her art practice.

 Based in Austin, Texas.